Sardingfish/TropDS/README.md

 ### News

-- [1 June, 2026] TropDS was accepted by Journal of Geodesy! :tada::tada::tada:
+- [1 June, 2026] TropDS was accepted by Journal of Geodesy! 🎉🎉🎉

 ### Key Features